cloudmesh/cloudmesh1/doc/source/install/deployment.rst

-Quick deployment on ubuntu
+Quick Deployment
 ===========================

 This quick deployment is targeted for ubuntu.
-It can be achieved in several easy steps.
+However, it should also work on centos.
+If not send us mail with corrections for the quickdeploy.
 First, obtain a vanilla ubuntu system.
 Make sure that git is installed, which is standard by now.
 Next execute the following commands ::

     $ git clone git@github.com:cloudmesh/cloudmesh.git